 The pre-Christmas offer in last November’s Newsletter, of the chance to buy our text book “Halliwick Swimming for Disabled People” at the reduced price of £5 plus P&P has now ended and the cost has reverted £10 plus P&P.

 As I keep repeating, the ‘Halliwick AST Newsletter’ is the main way in which we communicate with ALL Clubs & their members, Halliwick ASTRAs and individually affiliated persons.
 I would urge all clubs to copy and circulate our Newsletter to all their members.
 To this end, we are sending 5 copies of this Newsletter to clubs.

 Click here to read this Newsletter.

-Attached the this Newsletter is a plea for more volunteers from Eric Dilley, acting Secretary.
+Attached to this Newsletter is again a plea for more volunteers from Eric Dilley, pro-tem Secretary.

 Click here to read this.

 The Halliwick Concept is a way of teaching anyone to swim.
 It was developed in the UK in 1949 specifically for teaching disabled people to swim and is now used in many countries in the world both for teaching swimming and for therapy.
 For more details about the Halliwick Concept see the paragraph below.
 The Halliwick Association of Swimming Therapy (Halliwick AST) is the UK association that promotes Halliwick and organises courses both in the UK and internationally and has developed numerous Publications and DVDs about Halliwick.